cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 // sender chain is the source, mint vouchers

+// construct the denomination trace from the full raw denomination denomTrace := NewDenomTraceFromRawDenom(data.Denom)

-// since SendPacket did not prefix the denomination, we must prefix denomination here denomTrace.AddPrefix(packet.GetDestPort(), packet.GetDestChannel())
+// since SendPacket did not prefix the denomination with the voucherPrefix, we must add it here denomTrace.AddPrefix(packet.GetDestPort(), packet.GetDestChannel())

 // set the value to the lookup table if not stored already